WalletWasabi/WasabiDoc/WasabiSetupWhonix.md

 This allows the storage your wallet in a safe place away from the computer.

 As this is beyond the scope of this tutorial, consult the Qubes or VirtualBox user guide for details.

+### Qubes Users

+Start Qubes and update all templates using the "Qubes Update Tool", which can be found in the System Tools menu.

+In Qubes, the first step is to create a copy of the Whonix Workstation VM template, into which the Wasabi Wallet will be installed.

+Qubes refers to this type of VM as a "AppVM".

+To create a Whonix Workstation AppVM:

+1. Click on the blue "Q" icon on the top/left panel.
+2. On the resulting pull-down menu, select "Create Qubes VM".
+3. In the Settings window that opens, give the VM a descriptive name, such as "Wasabi-Wallet-Whonix", and select a label color.
+4. Select "AppVM" as the "Type".
+5. Select "whonix-ws-15" as the "Template".
+6. Select "sys-whonix" for "Networking".

+These steps will create a lightweight copy of the Whonix Workstation VM template.
+All of the vital system files remain on the template in read-only mode and therefore cannot be altered by malware.

+The new VM will be used to install and run the Wasabi Wallet files, and it will interact with the system files on the template VM to run seamlessly.

+When the new AppVM is started, Qubes will automatically use a Whonix Gateway VM to connect to the Tor network, and will feed that connection to the AppVM through the "sys-whonix" connection that was chosen for the VM network.

+Now is the time to change the user password, as described earlier in the yellow "Caution" section.